lpmi-13/vlucet.github.io/teaching/index.md

 **Level:** beginner
 **Length:** 1 hour (preparation) + 3 hours (material)

 A small workshop geared toward R users, made by collating different open source material and aimed at teaching the basics of the the `git` command line as well as the how to use GitHub and GitHub clients like GitHub Desktop.
-Include a section on how to use git with RStudio.
+Includes a section on how to use git with RStudio.

 <img style="float:right;width:10%;display:inline-block" hspace="10" src="https://grass.osgeo.org/uploads/images/logo/grassgis_logo_colorlogo_text_alphabg.png">
 ### Grass GIS in R with `rgrass7`